Difference Between Purchase Book and Purchase Account

-Purchase Account – It is a ledger account just like any other account in a business.
+Purchase Account – It is a ledger account just like any other account in business.
 It is a part of the chart of accounts and it is used to record the journal entry for cash and credit purchases.
 It includes all stock related transactions which help a business to ascertain the amount of inventory available at any time.

 Difference between purchase book and purchase account – Table Format

 |Purchase Book||Purchase Account|

 |1.
 It is a part of the journal.||1.
 It is a part of the ledger.|

 |2.
 As it is a special-purpose book it doesn’t have a debit and credit column.||2.
 Since purchase account is a ledger account it has both debit and credit columns.|

 |3.
 The balance in purchase book is posted to the purchase account regularly.||3.
 The balance in the purchase account is further moved to the trading account.|